-RCC will permit each Party's Process Advisor to ask the other Party and any witnesses all relevant questions and follow-up questions, including those questions challenging credibility.
+RCC will permit each Party's Process Advisor to ask the other Party and any witnesses all relevant questions and follow-up questions, including questions challenging credibility.
 The Party's Process Advisor must conduct cross-examination directly, orally, and in real time.
 A Party may never personally conduct cross-examination.

-Process Advisors may only ask relevant cross-examination and other questions of a Party or witness.
-Before a Complainant, Respondent, or witness answers a cross-examination or other question, the Decision-Maker must first determine whether the question is relevant and explain any decision to exclude a question as not relevant.
+Before a Complainant, Respondent, or witness answers a question, the Decision-Maker must first determine whether the question is relevant and explain any decision to exclude a question as not relevant.
 The Decision-Maker need not provide a lengthy or complicated explanation in support of a relevance determination.
 If a Party or witness disagrees with a relevance determination, that individual has the choice of either (1) abiding by the Decision-Maker's determination and answering the question or (2) refusing to answer the question.

-If a Party or witness does not submit to cross-examination at the live hearing, the Decision-Maker will not rely on any statement of that Party or witness in reaching a determination regarding responsibility.
-A Party or witness may also decline to answer a question, and the Decision-Maker cannot rely on any statement on which that Party or witness has declined to answer cross-examination questions.
-A Decision-Maker cannot draw an inference about the determination regarding responsibility based solely on a Party's or witness's absence from the live hearing or refusal to answer cross-examination or other questions.
+If a Party or witness does not submit to cross-examination at the live hearing, the Decision-Maker may admit any statement of that Party or witness in reaching a determination regarding responsibility.
+The Decision-Maker will give the statements whatever weight the Decision-Maker determines appropriate, bearing in mind that the statements have not been tested by cross-examination.
+In doing so, the Decision-Maker should consider, and if possible determine, whether the witness or Party made the statement and what the statement proves.

+The Decision-Maker cannot draw an inference about the determination of responsibility based solely on a Party's or witness's absence from the live hearing or refusal to submit to cross-examination or to answer any questions.

+The Decision-Maker may also ask any Party or witness questions.
+If a Party or witness refuses to respond to a Decision-Maker's questions, the Decision-Maker is not precluded from relying on that Party or witness' statements.